joelouthan/theologic.us/content/posts/here-is-love/2018-05-21-here-is-love-by-whom-we-are-saved-romans-829c.md

 <span style="font-weight: 400;">And the Old Testament says nothing less about it even despite our “Age of Information” brains who can only search by keywords.
 Go back and start at the beginning.</span>

-<span style="font-weight: 400;">Genesis &#8211; beginning of the promise of Jesus Christ</span>
+<span style="font-weight: 400;">Genesis - beginning of the promise of Jesus Christ</span>

-<span style="font-weight: 400;">Exodus &#8211; Jesus will save his people from their sins</span>
+<span style="font-weight: 400;">Exodus - Jesus will save his people from their sins</span>

-<span style="font-weight: 400;">Leviticus &#8211; the weight of the holy law upon the shoulders of Christ</span>
+<span style="font-weight: 400;">Leviticus - the weight of the holy law upon the shoulders of Christ</span>

-<span style="font-weight: 400;">Numbers &#8211; the progressive sanctification of his people or to put it into other words, <strong>being conformed to the image of His Son</strong>.</span>
+<span style="font-weight: 400;">Numbers - the progressive sanctification of his people or to put it into other words, <strong>being conformed to the image of His Son</strong>.</span>

-<span style="font-weight: 400;">But how do we know that Christ was the Savior of those in the Old Testament when they didn&#8217;t even know His name?
+<span style="font-weight: 400;">But how do we know that Christ was the Savior of those in the Old Testament when they didn't even know His name?
 Paul says that in Romans 3 that God put Jesus Christ forward as a propitiation with Christ’s own blood to be received by faith.
 Not only with us the New Testament saints but the Old Testaments as well.
 God was passing over their sins in divine forbearance because those saints believed in Christ Jesus. <a class="simple-footnote" title="see Romans 3:21-26" id="return-note-3320-3" href="#note-3320-3"></a></span>

 <span style="font-weight: 400;">Saints of old and saints of new were all perfectly saved by Christ alone.</span>